JuliaPy/CondaPkg.jl/README.md

 If you set `JULIA_CONDAPKG_EXE` but not `JULIA_CONDAPKG_BACKEND` then the `System` backend is used.

+### Offline mode

+You may activate "offline mode" by setting the environment variable `JULIA_CONDAPKG_OFFLINE=yes`.
+This will prevent CondaPkg from attempting to download or install new packages.
+In this case, it is up to you to ensure that any required packages are already available (such as by having previously called `CondaPkg.resolve()`).

 ### Verbosity

 You can control the verbosity of any `conda` or `pip` commands executed by setting the